ju-feng-dk/46W38-2025-Projects/Project_03/README.md

 6. To get approval for your custom project idea, you need to send an email to Ju Feng before midnight on Wednesday, April 9, including a document explaining the above points.

+# How to hand-in

+Create a repository named Project03_46W38 on GitHub.
+The owner should be you.
+Note also the following:

+* Add a proper description.
+* Choose visibility: Public or Private.
+(You may choose to make it only public after you hand-in or public since the beginning.)
+* Start with a template: No template.
+* Add .gitignore: Python
+* Add license: choose a license you want (like MIT license).
+* Add README.
+* Inside this repository, organize the code according the folder structure as stated in this documentation.

+Write code incrementally and using Git to do version control. **You commit history will be considered in the final grading.**

+When you are satisfied with your code, please send us a link of your repository before the hand-in deadline.

+You also need to write a small report (maximal 3 pages) for this project and send it to us before the deadline.

+**Note: There will be no extension for this project, as the week after the hand-in date we will have oral exams.**